 - Transfer 3/4 of the batter into the prepared tin.
 Mix the rest of the batter with the cocoa powder until smooth.

-- Feather the cocoa batter mixture into the cake using a knife, making sure it is mixed in well.
+- Feather the cocoa batter mixture into the cake using a knife to create the marbled effect, making sure it is mixed in well.

 - Bake for 45m – 1 hour until a skewer inserted in the centre comes out clean.
 Cool on a wire rack.